Marco Antonelli

-Marco Antonelli (born 18 July 1964) is an Italian racing driver and motorsport executive who most recently competed in the 2025 GT Winter Series for AKM Motorsport.
+Marco Antonelli (born 18 July 1964) is an Italian racing driver and motorsport executive who owns Italian GT and F4 team AKM Motorsport.

+Career

 Antonelli previously contested four seasons of the Italian Superturismo Championship between 1992 and 1996, as well as two rounds of the 2002 European Touring Car Championship.
 He has since contested a range of GT3 events as a gentleman driver.

-Additionally, he is the owner and team principal of AKM Motorsport, which has competed in multiple disciplines of racing including International GT Open, GT World Challenge Europe, Porsche Supercup, Lamborghini Super Trofeo, and the Italian F4 Championship.
+Additionally, Antonelli is the owner and team principal of AKM Motorsport, which has competed in multiple disciplines of racing including International GT Open, GT World Challenge Europe, Porsche Supercup, Lamborghini Super Trofeo, and the Italian F4 Championship.

+Personal life

 He is the father of Formula One driver Kimi Antonelli.